jamie2210/C1_MS2_DCG/README.md

 13. I want to know which answer is correct if answered incorrectly.
 14. I want to know the answer if I run out of time.
 15. I want to see my score at the end.
-16. I want to easily pay again or quit once I have finished.
+16. I want to easily play again or quit once I have finished.

 #### Site Owner
 17. I want the user to get a genuine feel this is a DC Batman themed site.